lighttransport/nanostl/REAMDE.md

 # NanoSTL, small subset of C++ STL.

-NanoSTL is good for using STL-like feature in your C++-like JIT compiler.
+NanoSTL is good for using STL-like feature in your C++ application and C++-like JIT compiler.

+## Status

+Eearly testing stage.
+Not ready for the production use.

 ## Supported features

+Be careful!
 Not all C++ STL functions are supported for each module.

 * vector
 * string